beginning of content

 Haemorrhoids often settle down quickly after a few days.
 They often do not need any special treatment.

-Haemorrhoids in pregnancy are common.
+Haemorrhoids are common in pregnancy.
 They are often caused by constipation.
 Try to avoid getting constipated.
+Read more on prevention and treatment of constipation during pregnancy.

-If your doctor tells you that you have an anal fissure, you can feel more comfortable by:
+If your doctor tells you that you have an anal fissure, you can feel more comfortable by using these self-care methods:

 Medicines for rectal bleeding